safaahammoud/weather-app/README.md

 ### Extra Features Development

-- tsconfig setup for shortening and organizing the project's internal import URLs.
 - All ts files are linterned using a predetermined setup based on best practices.
 - Netlify was used to deploy the application.
 This link will take you to the weather application. [link](https://thirsty-northcutt-236171.netlify.app/).
 - Committed changes to a remote Bitbucket repository.
 Can be accessed via this [link](https://bitbucket.org/safaahammoud/weather-app/src/master/).